Table of Contents

 Function and Innervation of the Iliopsoas Muscle

-The iliopsoas muscle is the strongest flexor of the hip joint and therefore an irreplaceable walking muscle; without it, one would not be able to lift a leg (anteflexion in the hip).
-Altogether, a failure of the muscle cannot be compensated by any other muscle.
+The iliopsoas muscle is the strongest flexor of the hip joint and therefore, indispensable for walking.
+In the absence of iliopsoas, it is impossible to lift a leg (anteflexion in the hip).
+Altogether, the failure of this muscle cannot be compensated by any other muscle.
 Consequently, it is one of the most important muscles.

-Additionally, the iliopsoas muscle can abduct the leg from the abducted position up to the neutral position.
-Normally, its rotation is directed inwards.
-However, a minimum external rotation is also possible in other joint positions.
+Additionally, the iliopsoas muscle can be used to abduct the leg from the abducted position to the neutral position.
+Normally, its rotation is directed inwards; however, a minimum external rotation is also possible in other joint positions.

 Tensor Fasciae Latae Muscle (TFL)

-The tensor fascia latae muscle, also called the sprinter muscle, lies laterally to the gluteus maximus muscle in the upper layer of the gluteal muscles and is separated from it by the iliotibial tract.
-The iliotibial tract is at the same time the insertion point of the muscle.
-The muscle originates lateral from the anterior superior iliac spine, on the upper rim of the iliac bone.
-In its course from the anterior superior iliac spine to the anterolateral surface of the femur, the muscle is characterized by its elongated flat muscle belly, which is clearly visible through the skin in many people.
+The tensor fasciae latae muscle, also called the sprinter muscle, is located laterally to the gluteus maximus muscle in the upper layer of the gluteal muscles.
+It is separated from the gluteus maximus by the iliotibial tract, which is the insertion point of the muscle.
+The muscle originates laterally in the anterior superior iliac spine, on the upper rim of the iliac bone.
+During its course from the anterior superior iliac spine to the anterolateral surface of the femur, the muscle is characterized by an elongated flat muscle ventrally, which is clearly visible through the skin in many people.

 Muscle Performance Test of the Tensor Fasciae Latae Muscle

-The perfect position for the tensor fasciae latae performance test is the supine position.
+The supine position is ideal for testing the tensor fasciae latae performance.

-The patient extends his knee maximally and is brought by the examiner into a position of abduction, internal rotation and a flexion of about 30° at the hip joint.
+The patient extends his knee maximally and is aided by the examiner to perform abduction, internal rotation, and flexion of approx. 30° at the hip joint.

-Subsequently, the patient pushes his leg outward and upward, in the direction of further abduction and flexion.
-The examiner has contact with one hand on the distal lower leg and the other hand on the table for stabilization and he applies a test pressure in direction of adduction and extension in direction of the other leg.
+Subsequently, the patient extends his leg outward and upward, in the direction of further abduction and flexion.
+The examiner contacts the distal lower leg with one hand and the table with the other hand for stabilization.
+A test pressure may be applied in the direction of adduction and extension in the direction of the other leg.